dietrichm/admirer/README.md

-  list        List loved tracks on specified service login       Log in on external service status      Retrieve status for services
+  list        List loved tracks on specified service login       Log in on external service status      Retrieve status for services sync        Sync recently loved tracks from one service to another

 Flags:
   -h, --help   help for admirer